Our Ten-Step Guide for How to Lose 15 Pounds Fast

 Step Six: Be strategic about when you eat what

 Five small meals versus three bigger ones will keep your metabolism going, encouraging your body to work harder and burn fat.
 For the first half of the day, try to combine a carb, protein, and healthy fat – the combination will take longer to digest, making you feel full for a longer period of time.
 Think things like grilled chicken topped with a few slices of avocado and a sweet potato or shrimp and vegetables prepared in coconut oil and served over brown rice.
 After lunch, begin cutting your carb intake for the rest of the day.
 Dinner should be your lightest meal, so aim for lots of veggies and lean proteins.
 The goal is to end your day with something that is easily digestible.
-Whenever possible, avoid eating late at night.
+Whenever possible, avoid eating late at night — this will easily sabotage your goals, keeping you from losing 15 pounds fast.

 Step Seven: Get active